danparnella/rails_challenge_movie_theater/Thoughts.md

   - Valid Credit Card Number
   - Valid Expiration Date (in the future)
 - Will not integrate with CC processor for now
-- Send an unstyle email after order completion with:
+- Send an unstyled email after order completion with:
   - Order Details:
     - Movie Name
     - Showtime (date & time)